jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Programs/README.md

 Hi honorable User!

-There are three options to use the program.
+There are four options to use the program.
 1. Measure using a real Arduino and Analog Discovery 2
 2. Measure using a real Arduino and a simulated Analog Discovery 2
 3. Only use a real Analog Discovery 2